greymass/vaulta-dev/documents/stage-1.md

 This contract can claim tokens upstream from the eosio.saving account.
 Those tokens are then distributed based on this contract's configuration.
 See [eosio.saving config](#eosiosaving-config) for additional details.

-## Proposal 2: Contracts and Configuration
+## MSIG 2: Contracts and Configuration

-The second proposal configures the distribution contracts and resolves outstanding issues with Vaulta Foundation accounts.
+MSIG 2 configures the distribution contracts and resolves outstanding issues with Vaulta Foundation accounts.

 **Technical Documentation**: [../proposals/coredevdist/](../proposals/coredevdist/)

-**Proposal**
+**MSIG Status**

 - Not available yet